biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ```markdown
 python3 PVDP/Scripts/PVDP.py -seq1 Datasets/testData_SPhureja_1.fastq.gz
 ```
-When run correctly you should get the following output in the screen:
+When run correctly, you will find a file within the Datasets folder contaning a summary of results in a newly created folder with the name Results_testData_SPhureja_1
+During execution you should an output similar to this:

 ```markdown